Chandan1379/NO-CHURN-TELECOM-PROJECT/README.md

 # NO-CHURN-TELECOM-PROJECT
-Domain: Telecommunications.
+**Domain :** Telecommunications.

-Data Information: Customer data from telecom companies, including usage, billing, demographics, and interactions.
+**Data Information :** Customer data from telecom companies, including usage, billing, demographics, and interactions.

-Technology Used: Predictive analytics and machine learning, like decision trees or logistic regression, to predict which customers are likely to leave (churn).
+**Technology Used :** Predictive analytics and machine learning, like decision trees or logistic regression, to predict which customers are likely to leave (churn).
 It involves building models using historical data to foresee churn risks.